-The University of Delaware Doctor of Physical Therapy (DPT) Program is a University based physical therapist educational program housed within the College of Health Sciences.
-The DPT program faculty members believe that the University is an appropriate environment for the education and development of future physical therapists, especially at the doctorate degree entry-level.
+The University of Delaware DPT Program is a University based physical therapist educational program housed within the College of Health Sciences.
+The DPT program faculty members believe that the University is an appropriate environment for the education and development of future entry-level physical therapists at the level of the doctorate degree.

-In addition to preparing graduates to be entry-level generalists, they are also capable of pursuing a specialty area within the profession or for further graduate work in a research environment.
+In addition to graduates being prepared as entry-level, doctor of physical therapy generalists, they are also capable of pursuing a specialty area within the profession or further graduate work in a research environment.
 As a program within a State supported institution of higher learning, we recognize the need and obligation to address the continually changing physical therapy needs of the State of Delaware.
 We also recognize the considerable commitment the State and University of Delaware have made to the growth and development of this program.
-As a member of the College of Health Sciences, we are responsive to the development of partnerships throughout the state in an era of interdisciplinary collaborative healthcare to enhance our student learning, research diversity, and post professional training.
+As a member of the College of Health Sciences, we are invested in the development of partnerships throughout the state, in an era of interdisciplinary collaborative healthcare, to enhance our student learning, research diversity, and post professional training.
+We recognize that the accomplishment of these aims is optimized when educational and training resources are accessible to all individuals.
+Thus, the DPT program is committed to facilitating accessible and affordable education for students across the socioeconomic spectrum.

-The physical therapist is a professional member of a health care team who views the patient as an individual with physical, intellectual, and psycho-social needs.
-It is the unity and dynamic nature of these dimensions that must be recognized and respected in each individual if the health care team is to serve humanity adequately in a multi - cultural environment.
-Interwoven in this philosophy is the belief in the dignity of humankind, the right of quality health care services, and the potential of the individual as a consumer to actively participate in the health care process.
-It is the team concept, with the patient as an active participant that best serves the needs of the patient in maintaining or restoring his/her state of health and well-being.
+The physical therapist is a professional member of a health care team who views the patient as a unique, multi-identitied individual with physical, intellectual, and psychosocial needs.
+It is the unity and dynamic nature of these dimensions that must be recognized and respected in each individual if the health care team is to serve humanity adequately in a multi-cultural society.
+Interwoven in this philosophy is the belief in the value and dignity of humankind, the right of equity in access to quality health care services, and the potential of the individual as a consumer to actively participate in the health care process.
+It is the team concept, with the patient as an active participant, that best serves the needs of the patient in maintaining or restoring his/her state of health and wellbeing.
 Physical therapists must be excellent communicators as well as facilitators of communication if this goal is to be reached.
+They must also reflect the diversity of our society in regards to race, ethnicity, culture, gender, sexual orientation, socioeconomic and geographic background, along with the various intersectionality of such identities.

 Physical therapists serve many roles.
-Their primary professional duty is to provide excellent health care and to act as a patient advocate.
+Their primary professional duty is to provide excellent health care within the context of social justice and to act as an advocate for the patients and clients that they serve.
 They also act as administrators, consultants, educators, and researchers.
 As such, the educational preparation of the physical therapist is an integrative process, drawing from the liberal arts, basic sciences, natural sciences, and applied sciences.

-The DPT curriculum is predicated on evidenced-based practice.
+The University of Delaware DPT curriculum is predicated on evidence-based practice.
 Clinically oriented courses draw extensively from primary source research as well as traditional theory and practice.
-A strong foundation in basic science is established early in the curriculum alongside courses in which students learn skills necessary for the practice of physical therapy.
-Integration between didactic courses and clinical practice takes place in our on-site PT clinics, which are a fundamental component of our Program.
+A strong foundation in basic science is established early in the curriculum, alongside courses in which students learn skills necessary for the practice of physical therapy.
+Integration between didactic courses and clinical practice takes place in our on-site outpatient PT clinics, which are a fundamental component of our program.